PERK: Long-Context Reasoning as Test-Time Learning: : Meta-Learning Parameter-Efficient Reasoning over Knowledge

 \subsection{Parameter-Efficient Meta-Learning with Low-Rank Adaptation}

-Similar to \prevmethod{}~\cite{chen2023reckoning}, \perk{} uses bi-level optimization to prepare a model for reasoning via test-time adaptation to any given context.
-At inference time, a model is adapted to the context via CLM optimization on that context, after which the adapted model is used to answer any relevant questions.
-However, unlike \prevmethod{}, which directly finetunes the full model at training and test time, \perk{} only adapts a low-rank adapter~\cite{hu2022lora}.
-During training, \perk{} encodes a context into the adapter through gradient-based updates, leaving the base model parameters unchanged.
-We denote by $\metabaseparams$ and $\metaadapterparams$ the parameters of the base model and the LoRA adapter. $\metabaseparams$ is never optimized, while $\metaadapterparams$ is meta-learned to a good initial state for its eventual test-time adaptations.
+During training, \perk{} optimizes a parameter-efficient adapter, LoRA \citep{hu2022lora}, instead of the complete model.
+Specifically, \perk{} encodes a context into the adapter through gradient-based updates, leaving the base model parameters unchanged.
+We denote by $\metabaseparams$ and $\metaadapterparams$ the parameters of the base model and the LoRA adapter, respectively. $\metabaseparams$ is never optimized, while $\metaadapterparams$ is meta-learned to a good initial state for test-time adaptations.

-\textbf{Test-Time Learning and Inner Loop Training} $\;\;$ We set the test time learning objective (thus also the inner loop objective) to causal language modeling of the context: $\nllloss(\knowledge, (\metabaseparams, \metaadapterparams))$, and set the adaptation algorithm $\alg(\nllloss, \knowledge, (\metabaseparams, \metaadapterparams), \hyperparams)$ to only update $\metaadapterparams$.
+\textbf{Test-Time Learning and Inner Loop Training.} $\;\;$ We set the test time learning objective (thus also the inner loop objective) to causal language modeling of the context: $\nllloss(\knowledge, (\metabaseparams, \metaadapterparams))$, and set the adaptation algorithm $\alg(\nllloss, \knowledge, (\metabaseparams, \metaadapterparams), \hyperparams)$ to only update $\metaadapterparams$.
 The adaptation algorithm computes the gradient $\nabla\nllloss$ on a batch of sub-sequences from the full context sequence $\knowledge$.
-This compression as a parallel \textit{batch} (or multiple batches) allows us to process lengthy sequences beyond the model's context window.
+This compression as a parallel \textit{batch} (or multiple batches) allows us to process lengthy sequences beyond the model's native context window.
 The exact manner by which $\knowledge$ is broken into batches is a hyperparameter of the algorithm, and for efficiency reasons, we set it to one batch during training.